crosetto/TupleKeywordArguments/README.md

 	}
 ```

-Now the only thithing left is to define a user friendly type alias for our sized_tuple, which meets the target API
+Now what's left is to define a user friendly type alias for our sized_tuple, which meets the target API
 ```C++
 template <typename...
 T>
 using tuple = sized_tuple<sizeof...( T ), T...>;